virteal/l8/README.md

-This is a library to help those who want to embrace the Promise/A style of asynchronous programming but feel that the classic thread/blocking-function model is even more readable.
+This is a library to help those who want to embrace the Promise/A style of asynchronous programming but feel that the classic thread/blocking-function model is also very readable.

 l8 schedules the execution of multiple "tasks".
 A task is made of "steps", much like a function is made of statements.
 Steps are walked on multiple "paths".